elchs/LetoDBf/Readme.txt

       RddInfo( RDDI_AUTOLOCK [, lActivated ] )                 ==> lWasActive

  By default deactivated, its used in Leto_DbEval() to automatic Rlock() records before changing record data.
- If not changed timeout with LETO_SETLOCKTIMEOUT(), such a Rlock() will be tried one time -- else the server will try to lock the record withing given locktimeout
+ If not changed default timeout: 0 with RddInfo( RDDI_LOCKRETRY[ nMilliSec ] ), such a Rlock() will be tried only one time successful or not.
+With timeout, server will try multiple times during the timespan.
+This spares repeated request from the client over network.

       LETO_SETSEEKBUFFER( nRecsInBuf )                         ==> 0
  !
 DEPRECATED !